bitprj/BitUniversity/README.md

 ## About BitProject

+The Bit community is powered by collaboration.
+We believe learning is more fun — and more effective — when we put our heads together.

+### Who we are
+We are passionate students from all walks of life who come together to making tech education accessible.

+Our mission is to provide students the tools and connections they need to unleash their potential in tech.
+### Our Values
+We believe in democratizing tech education.
+Everyone should have access to quality resources, opportunities, and networks regardless of their background.

+At Bit Project, we strive to create an environment where all people are welcomed, members are engaged, and backgrounds are celebrated.

+We welcome everyone, regardless of age, race, class, ethnicity, gender identity or expression, sexual identity, ability, size, nationality, culture, faith, neurotype and background.

 ## How to access the materials
 We will teach the materials in Google colab.
 Students will be provided a link to the tutorial page in Google Colab.
 They will save a copy in their Google Drive, write codes, play around with it, and submit their work by downloading a ipynb from Google colab.